boto/boto3/docs/source/guide/migrationec2.rst

     ec2.instances.filter(InstanceIds=ids).stop()
     ec2.instances.filter(InstanceIds=ids).terminate()

-Checking What Instances Are Running
+Checking what instances are running
 -----------------------------------
 Boto 3 collections come in handy when listing all your running instances as well.
 Every collection exposes a ``filter`` method that allows you to pass additional parameters to the underlying service API operation.
 The EC2 instances collection takes a parameter called ``Filters`` which is a list of names and values, for example::